All Products

 In the my_db database of a catalog named my-catalog, create a partitioned table in which the partition key is dt, the primary key columns are dt, shop_id, and user_id, and the number of buckets is fixed to 4.
 Sample code:

--- Replace my-catalog with the name of the Apache Paimon catalog that you create.
+-- Replace my-catalog with the name of your Apache Paimon catalog.

--- Replace my_db with the name of the database that you want to use.
+-- Replace my_db with the name of the actual database.

 CREATE TABLE `my-catalog`.`my_db`.`my_tbl` (